 The Madrid Film Festival showcases the best short films produced in New Mexico each year.
 Supporting amateur and minority filmmakers is a particular emphasis, especially around the community of Madrid.

-Your hosts, impresario Joe West and author Andrew Wice, are back to welcome audiences to the Fourth Annual Madrid Film Festival on Friday, August 27.
-For the first time it will be shown outside, under the stars, for one night only.
+Your hosts, impresario Joe West and author Andrew Wice, are back to welcome audiences to the Fourth Annual Madrid Film Festival on Saturday, September 3, 2022.
+Rain or shine, outside under the stars, for one night only.
 Fans are encouraged to bring blankets, chairs and refreshments to the Oscar Huber Ballpark to enjoy the very best short films made in New Mexico this year.
 Seating will begin at 6:30 pm, and the program will begin promptly at 7:30 and conclude at 10 pm.